rmangra/CodeFights-CSharp/README.md

 # CodeFights-CSharp
-Exercises completed for CodeFights in C#
+Challenges completed for CodeFights in C#